sakshi687/Retrieval-Task/PDF Extraction/readme.md

 * In table of content if a Section has multiple headings only one heading is recorded.
 For e.g.

 		     1. Short title.
-			Extent of Act.

-This will be recorded as just ‘Short title.’
+			Extent of Act.This will be recorded as just ‘Short title.’